achintya007/bagh_doc/docs/source/methods_relativistic.rst

    H 0.0 0.0 0.0
    F 0.0 0.0 0.9168

-Similarly ground state dipole moment using CCSD in relativistic framework can be obtained using the following input:
+Similarly, ground state dipole moment using CCSD in a relativistic framework can be obtained using the following input:

 .. code-block:: shell